indeedeng/imhotep/docs/overview.md

 To clone a cell from the top row to the rows that follow, click the blue down arrow.
 Cloning a cell is useful if you want to keep some cell values in multiple queries synchronized: change the value of the top cell and click the arrow, instead of manually editing each query.

 NOTE: Multiple queries should produce a result set that is consistent (has the same columns) and can be joined meaningfully.
 To run an independent query, open a new IQLWeb window.
-To quickly clone a page, select Alt+D, Alt+Enter.
+To quickly clone a page, press Alt+D, Alt+Enter.

 ###Keyboard Shortcuts
 | | |